 Consider a sailor who gets out of a corner pub completely drunk, in a city where all blocks are in perfect squares.

-The drunken sailor walks from one corner of a block to the next, but then in this corner forgets where he was coming from, and where he is going.
-He keeps going, picking the next direction where to go randomly among the four possible ways.
-Then in the following corner he again forgets where he was going, but keeps on walking, forming a random walking pattern.
+- The drunken sailor walks from one corner of a block to the next - When in a corner, he forgets where he was coming from, and where he is going.
+He keeps going, picking the next direction where to go randomly among the four possible ways. - Then in the following corner he again forgets where he was going, but keeps on walking, forming a random walking pattern.

 Consider another drunken sailor, who has drunk even more, and fallen asleep in the middle of a huge square.

-He also starts walking, but after a few steps he stops, changes direction randomly, takes another few steps, again changes direction, and so on.
+• He also starts walking, but after a few steps he stops, changes direction randomly.

+• Then he takes another few steps, again changes direction, and so on.